on May 12, 2021 (last modified on March 16, 2023) • 18 minute read

-Alexis explains that “to make sure this tactic is effective, we don’t load the dropdown on individual blog or job posts — only on the home page.
-Users that find our site via search visit a relevant post and when they click the navigation logo or otherwise make their way to the front page they see the welcome mat.”
+To make sure this tactic is effective, marketers typically don’t load the dropdown on an individual blog or job posts — only on the home page.
+Users that find the site via search visit a relevant post and when they click the navigation logo or otherwise make their way to the front page they see the welcome mat.

 Earlier, we mentioned that you’ll struggle to get more blog subscribers if people don’t know how to sign-up.